broadinstitute/gnomad_qc/gnomad_qc/v2/README.md

 * `correct_fafs.py` — temporary fix to address 2.1 bug; filter allele frequency annotations so that populations in which AC=1 have filtering allele frequencies set to 0
 * `make_var_annot_hists.py` — aggregate background distributions of specified variant QC metrics into histograms; first-pass run determines minimum and maximum values per metric; second-pass run aggregates QUAL metrics binned by allele frequency and aggregates other metrics over manually set bins/ranges, writes results out to json files (primarily for browser loading purposes)
 * `prepare_data_release.py` — combine frequency, filtering alelle frequency, variant QC, VEP, dbSNP, and variant QC metric histogram annotations into unified table; add frequency annotations for each sample subset (e.g., controls, non-neuro, non-cancer, non-TOPMED); select and reformat release annotations for VCF export; create VCF header text; perform sanity check on release annotations
-* `exomes_genomes_coverage.py` needs a description and probably should be moved as well.
-It looks like it primarily creates coverage files for the flagship LOF paper, but maybe we also used these for the browser?
+* `exomes_genomes_coverage.py` - kept only for archival purposes.
+This script was used to creates coverage files for the [gnomAD v2 flagship LOF paper](https://www.nature.com/articles/s41586-020-2308-7), but is not used as a regular part of gnomAD production

 ### Others